Posterior Inference in Curved Exponential Families under Increasing Dimensions: Introduction

 \section{Introduction}

 The main motivation for this paper is to obtain large sample results for posterior inference in the curved exponential family under increasing dimension.
-Recall that in the exponential family, the log of a density is linear in parameters $\theta \in \Theta$; in the curved exponential family, these parameters $\theta$ are restricted to lie on a curve $\eta \mapsto \theta(\eta)$ parameterized by a lower dimensional parameter $\eta \in \Psi$.
-There are many classical examples of densities that fall in the curved exponential family; see for example Efron \cite{Ef78}, Lehmann and Casella \cite{lehmann}, and Bandorff-Nielsen \cite{bandorff}.
-Curved exponential densities have also been extensively used in applications \cite{Ef78,Heckman1974,hh05}.
-An example of the condition that puts a curved structure onto an exponential family is a moment restriction of the type:
+In the exponential family, the log of a density is linear in the parameters $\theta \in \Theta$; in the curved exponential family, the parameters $\theta$ are restricted to lie on a curve $\eta \mapsto \theta(\eta)$ parameterized by a lower dimensional parameter $\eta \in \Psi$.
+There are many classical examples of densities that fall in the curved exponential family; see for example \cite{Ef78}, \cite{lehmann}, and \cite{bandorff}.
+Curved exponential densities have also been extensively used in applications \cite{Ef78,Heckman1974,hh05,hunter2007}.
+An example of the condition that creates a curved structure in an exponential family is a moment restriction of the type:

-that restricts $\theta$ to lie on a curve that can be parameterized as $\{\theta(\eta), \eta \in \Psi\}$, where component $\eta=(\alpha, \beta)$ contains $\alpha$ and other parameters $\beta$ that are sufficient to parameterize all parameters $\theta \in \Theta$ that solve the above equation for some $\alpha$.
-In econometric applications, often moment restrictions represent Euler equations that result from the data being an outcome of an optimization by rational decision-makers; see e.g. Hansen and Singleton \cite{hansen:singleton}, Chamberlain \cite{chamberlain}, Imbens \cite{imbens}, and Donald, Imbens and Newey \cite{Donald-Imbens-Newey}.
-Thus, the curved exponential framework is a fundamental complement to the exponential framework, at least in certain fields of data analysis.
+that restricts $\theta$ to lie on a curve that can be parameterized as $\{\theta(\eta), \eta \in \Psi\}$, where component $\eta=(\nu, \beta)$ contains $\nu$ and other parameters $\beta$ that are sufficient to parameterize all parameters $\theta \in \Theta$ that solve the above equation for some $\nu$.
+In econometric applications, often moment restrictions represent Euler equations that result from the data being an outcome of an optimization by rational decision-makers; see e.g. \cite{hansen:singleton}, \cite{chamberlain}, \cite{imbens}, \cite{CH}, and \cite{Donald-Imbens-Newey}.
+In the last section of the paper we discuss in more details other econometric models that fit this framework, such as multivariate linear models, seemingly unrelated regressions, single equation structural models, as in \cite{Zellner} and \cite{zellner:text}.
+We also discuss multinomial model with moment restrictions.
+Thus, the curved exponential framework is a fundamental complement to the exponential framework.